-21. Sexting.
+21. Sexting

-• Sexting is defined as the act of sending or receiving sexually explicit messages or photographs, primarily between cell phones.

-Any violation - Parents will be called and counselor notified;

-Action will be taken according to the circumstances; students may be subject to dismissal.
+- Sexting is defined as the act of sending or receiving sexually explicit messages or photographs, primarily between cell phones. - Any violation Parents will be called and counselor notified; - Action will be taken according to the circumstances; students may be subject to dismissal and law enforcement may be notified.